-- Maintaining accurate status of agency resources in the Interagency Resource Ordering Capability (IROC). - Advising the appropriate dispatch center(s) if restrictions must be placed on member resources due to policy. - Providing appropriate funding codes for all requested resources.
+- Maintaining accurate IQCS/IQS records for their resources. - Coordinating with the appropriate dispatch center to maintain accurate status of resources in IROC. - Advising the appropriate dispatch center(s) if restrictions must be placed on agency resources due to policy. - Providing appropriate funding codes for all requested resources.

-Employees performing virtual (off-site i.e. Fire Behavior Analyst) incident assignments will be ordered through the standard dispatch ordering system.
+Employees performing virtual incident assignments (e.g., off-site Fire Behavior Analyst or other positions) will be ordered through the standard dispatch ordering system.
 A charge code will be provided on the resource order.
-In the event that the employee is ordered to support multiple incidents or to work with a decision support center supporting multiple incidents, the employee will be provided multiple incident charge codes or a fire support code by the ordering unit or incident supervisor.
+Employees ordered to support multiple incidents or to work with a Decision Support Center (DSC) will be provided multiple incident charge codes or a fire support code by the ordering unit or incident supervisor.
+Conditions of a virtual work assignment will be documented on the resource order (e.g., supporting multiple incidents, hours of availability [as needed, weekends, etc.]).

-Any resources charging to a fire code must obtain a resource order and coordinate with the appropriate Protecting Agency FMO, with the exception of personnel on their home unit and acting within the scope of their authority.
-Charges included in cross billing must be supported by appropriate fiscal documentation (agency-approved timesheets, resource orders, and travel vouchers).
+With the exception of personnel acting within the scope of their authority on their home unit, all resources charging to a fire code must obtain a resource order and coordinate with the appropriate Protecting Agency FMO.
+Charges included in cross billing must be supported by appropriate fiscal documentation (e.g., agency-approved timesheets, resource orders, and travel vouchers).